9/2007

 9/2005

-I first saw Jay Marshall perform some time in the early 1960’s, when he was one of the acts appearing in the Boston Magicale, an annual show produced by the local Society of American Magicians group, Assembly #9.
-I remember that his act included his unique hand puppet Lefty, Troublewit and the linking rings - and I went backstage after the show to get his and the other performers’ autographs.
+I first saw Jay Marshall perform some time in the early 1960's, when he was one of the acts appearing in the Boston Magicale, an annual show produced by the local Society of American Magicians group, Assembly #9.
+I remember that his act included his unique hand puppet Lefty, Troublewit and the linking rings - and I went backstage after the show to get his and the other performers' autographs.
 Hey, I was only about 12 at the time.
 In the years following, although I would see Jay perform on the Ed Sullivan Show and at many conventions, I never tired of watching his act.
-Working “in one,” before the curtain, he was the sophisticated professional, with a timeless quality that fit in as well in the 40’s night clubs, I am sure, as it did in the years that I saw him from the 60’s into the 90’s.
+Working "in one," before the curtain, he was the sophisticated professional, with a timeless quality that fit in as well in the 40's night clubs, I am sure, as it did in the years that I saw him from the 60's into the 90's.
 In the more recent decades, I got to know Jay when I began attending the magic collector conventions in Chicago, New England and LA.
 His sometimes gruff exterior hid a warm and unpredictably irreverent man who had a tremendous love for things magical and those that peopled that quirky world.
 After we had become friends, I made a point of taking him to lunch when I was in Chicago for business.
 It was, as were most times spent with Jay, memorable.
-I will not soon forget his unpredictable bits of business - the impromptu “table crap”, his suddenly descending behind a podium as if he were standing on an elevator, or his performing a spontaneous display of hand shadows between the acts at a collectors’ show.
+I will not soon forget his unpredictable bits of business - the impromptu"table crap", his suddenly descending behind a podium as if he were standing on an elevator, or his performing a spontaneous display of hand shadows between the acts at a collectors' show.
 He was both an encyclopedia of arcana and a walking vaudeville show.
 Jay Marshall passed away on May 10, 2005 at the age of 85 and will be greatly missed.

 Another magic legend whom I first saw in the 1960’s was the great Silent Mora.
 Those from New England, will know that Boston’s chapter of the International Brotherhood of Magicians is named after this respected late performer.
 As a 14 year old member of the Silent Mora Ring, I was privileged to see Louis McCord, aka silent Mora, perform on the wonderful little stage in the back of John Booth’s church, where we had our monthly meetings.
 Watching him perform classic sleight of hand with charm and wit was truly a link to another age.
 Fast forward some 40 years and I get an email from a man in California who wants to buy a poster of Silent Mora that he saw on my website.
 You see, this fellow is Mora’s grandson, and he wants to give the poster to his 94 year old mom as a gift.
 Well, now you know why my lone Silent Mora poster, which will continue to adorn the Trade section of this website, is now out of circulation.

 G-day mate!
-There I was in a hotel room in Las Vegas, attending the annual Magic Collectors’ convention this past spring.
+There I was in a hotel room in Las Vegas, attending the annual Magic Collectors' convention this past spring.
 I had left a lecture on Les Levante and Maurice Rooklyn, two Australian magicians, to bid by telephone on a bunch of old magic posters in an auction several time zones away in Sydney Australia.
 Coincidence?
 I think not.
-Apparently an Aussie who worked in a theatre at the turn of the century had accumulated a wonderful cache of posters and other memorabilia –including scarce images of Maskelyne and Cooke, Chung Ling Soo, Carter the Great and Houdini. which his heirs decided to sell.
+Apparently an Aussie who worked in a theatre at the turn of the century had accumulated a wonderful cache of posters and other memorabilia including scarce images of Maskelyne and Cooke, Chung Ling Soo, Carter the Great and Houdini. which his heirs decided to sell.
 Judging from the low bid estimates, I imagine that the consignors were a bit blown away when they learned of some of the prices that were reached in this no reserve auction.

-Speaking of conventions of magic collectors, the 37th Magic Collectors’ Weekend will be, for the first time, in Washington DC.
+Speaking of conventions of magic collectors, the 37th Magic Collectors' Weekend will be, for the first time, in Washington DC.
 We are planning an activity-filled weekend for March 30 - April 1.
-Okay, so the hotel where it will all be happening is not technically in DC, but in Rosslyn, VA, just a stone’s throw across the Key Bridge.
-But, as we say in our nation’s capitol “it’s close enough for government work.”
-Those who have attended past conferences know that these gatherings are a chance to hear interesting speakers on subjects of interest to magic history devotees (in past years, everything from a Power Point presentation on “wee books” with a magical theme to highlights of traveling with the Blackstone show), to have the chance to purchase vintage magic collectibles in the amazing dealer’s room, and to spend a few days with kindred spirits – not necessarily in that order.
+Okay, so the hotel where it will all be happening is not technically in DC, but in Rosslyn, VA, just a stone's throw across the Key Bridge.
+But, as we say in our nation's capitol"it's close enough for government work."
+Those who have attended past conferences know that these gatherings are a chance to hear interesting speakers on subjects of interest to magic history devotees (in past years, everything from a Power Point presentation on"wee books" with a magical theme to highlights of traveling with the Blackstone show), to have the chance to purchase vintage magic collectibles in the amazing dealer's room, and to spend a few days with kindred spirits not necessarily in that order.
 If you wish to attend but are not a member, you will need to remedy that deficiency by joining the MCA, so click here for an application, and you will be well on your way.
 The weekend will be dedicated to the memory of Jay Marshall, who started the whole mess (as he would have put it) back in Chicago, almost four decades ago.
 We promise varied and interesting presentations, as well as other fun and surprises, all of which I am sure Jay would have relished.

 KT